Prefabs in Level Design

 Now to turn this into a Prefab, all I need to do is drag it into the Prefabs folder and select Original Prefab in the popup message.

-Now that I have this tile setup as a Prefab, I can drag then into the Scene and I can also duplicate than to create a Floor.
+Now that I have this tile setup as a Prefab, I can drag it into the Scene and I can also duplicate it to create a larger floor area.

 One advantage of using a Prefab is that you can change just one object and have the changes updated to all the other objects.
-I will demonstrate below by changing the position of the raised element in the object and apply the changes.
+I will demonstrate below by changing the position of the raised element in the object and applying the changes will affect all of the prefab objects in the scene.